ansys/pymapdl/doc/source/user_guide/database.rst

 * ``ansys.api.mapdl`` package version should be 0.5.1 or higher.
 * ANSYS MAPDL version should be 2021R1 or newer.

-.. warning:: This feature does not work in the latest ANSYS2023.
+.. warning:: This feature does not work in the latest Ansys 2023R1.